Millipedes, Centipedes, Sowbugs & Roly-Polys - Friend or Foe?

 Sow bugs in the garden and pill bugs (both also known as woodlice) are terrestrial crustaceans, and are related to lobsters, shrimp and crayfish.
 They are the only crustaceans that have adapted to living their entire life on land and they still have gills.
 The habits, biology, and control of sow bugs and pill bugs are similar.

 Both animals are slow-moving, crawling arthropods and can appear in large numbers.
 They need a moist environment and are most active at night.
 During the day they rest under trash, rocks, boards, decaying vegetation, or just beneath the soil surface.
 Pill bugs roll up, sow bugs can't The main differences between a sowbug and a pillbug:

 - The sowbug possesses two tail-like appendages, seven pairs of legs, and well-developed eyes.
 They are incapable of rolling into a tight ball.

-- Pill bugs or "roly-polys" lack the tail-like appendages and can roll into a tight ball or "pill" shape when disturbed.
+- Pill bugs (or roly-poly bugs in the garden) lack the tail-like appendages and can roll into a tight ball or "pill" shape when disturbed.

 - Reduce moist areas in the garden where eggs overwinter.

 - Rake out old mulch under plants and replace it with fresh mulch or straw.

 - Move piles of leaves to a compost pile away from areas you want to keep insect free.

 - Aerate your lawn to reduce thatch that could provide a damp home.

 - Next, pour wood ash into their nest area to dry out soil and create an uninhabitable area.
 Be careful because a large amount of wood ash is toxic to your soil and garden.